Kros-sk/Kros.Libs/Kros.KORM/README.md

 ### SQL commands executing

-KORM supports SQL commands execution.
+Kros.KORM supports SQL commands execution.
 There are three types of commands:

 * ```ExecuteNonQuery``` for commands that do not return value (DELETE, UPDATE, ...)
 * ```ExecuteScalar``` for commands that return only one value (SELECT)